character0/Challenges/README.md

 **How would you scale your solution to a much larger dataset (too large for a single machine to store)?**
 - Migrate the program to a Spark job and leverage Apache Spark.
 The code can easily be modified to a Java Spark job for disributed computing of much larger datasets.

-Your deliverable should be the following:
-- Your code to generate the dataset
-- A runbook with a guide on using your program
-- The dataset generated
-- Answers to the previous questions